Amanda Stanton Addresses Josh Murray Allegations And Return To ‘Paradise’ Rumors

 Just when things looked like perhaps a reconciliation was on the horizon for former engaged couple Amanda Stanton and Josh Murray, things took a turn for the worse, fast.
 The couple was seen together recently and supporters of Josh and Amanda hoped they were trying to work through their issues.
 If that was the case, it can be safely assumed now that getting back together will not be an option.

 Josh reportedly called the police on Amanda over a dispute with a car Murray had recently purchased.
-US Weekly confirmed the reports of the police appearing at Amanda’s house are true.
+Us Weekly confirmed the reports of the police appearing at Amanda’s house are true.
 The Irvine Police Department confirmed the call happened and was placed by Josh and his personal assistant, Hayley Watts.

 Fiji: home of the prettiest water bottles & best fruity coconut drinks…& my home for the next few days @shangrila.fiji ????